 While the world has become less peaceful since 2008, the global levels of militarisation have also been decreasing.

-According to the Global Peace Index 2019, the five largest militaries in the world, belonging to Saudi Arabia, Russia, India, China and the United States of America, all reduced their armed services personnel rate over the last year.
+According to the Global Peace Index 2019, the five largest militaries in the world all reduced their armed services personnel rate over the last year.

-More than half of the world’s countries followed suit, with 61 per cent of the 163 countries included on the Global Peace Index reducing their number of armed service personnel since 2017.
+More than half of the world’s countries followed suit.
+In fact, 61% of the 163 countries included on the Global Peace Index reduced their number of armed service personnel since 2017.

 Three of the world’s largest militaries, China, India and the United States, also reduced their military expenditure as a percentage of their gross domestic product (GDP).